melliott7264/u-develop-it/README.md

 ## Description

 This is an online full stack application with a SQL database backend for handling the officer voting at U Develop It.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+This application tracked candidates, parties, voters and votes requiring a SQL table for each.
+This application was an opportunity to build SQL and Node.js skills.
+This project only involved building the back-end.
+Another team is building the front-end.

 ## Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)